There is no best green tea brand.

 The easiest way to figure out which type of green tea is ideal for you is to begin with your preference.
 Look at the following headings and see which describes the characteristic that is most important to you.

 The healthiest tea of all is matcha, which is a green tea powder made from ground up leaves.
-Because the whole leaves are consumed, you get far more of tea’s heath benefits.
+Because the whole leaves are consumed, you get far more of tea’s health benefits.
 You also get far more caffeine.

 Matcha is more difficult that other teas to brew properly, but to be honest, you don’t need to worry about the “correct” brewing method.
 You can also just put some of the powder in hot water and stir it a bit.
 That works just fine.
 Furthermore, matcha is often used in cooking, so you can eat it as well.